Moving to the United States

 When we asked expats and global nomads about the quality of medical care in the United States, they replied:

 "Healthcare services in the United States are provided by a mix of public and private providers.
 The public healthcare system is largely funded by the federal government through Medicare and Medicaid programs.
 Quality of public healthcare varies by state and region, but generally is considered to be of a high standard.
 Foreign residents are not eligible for public healthcare in the United States, however, expats in the United States may be able to access public healthcare through the Affordable Care Act.
-Expats may also purchase private health insurance plans to cover their healthcare needs," commented one expat living in United States.
+Expats may also purchase private health insurance plans to cover their healthcare needs," wrote one expat living in United States.

 What are medical services in the United States like?